smallstoneapps/pinepoint/README.md

-### Pine Point Pebble Watch App
+### Pine Point Pebble Watchface

-This is a custom watch app for the [Pebble Smartwatch][1].
-This watch app was comissioned by *Rush Hambleton* for use whist teaching at *[Pine Point School][2]*.
+This is a custom watchface for the [Pebble Smartwatch][1].
+This watchface was comissioned by *Rush Hambleton* for use whist teaching at *[Pine Point School][2]*.

-The original proposal docment for the watch app can be found at http://dft.ba/-pinepointproposal.
+The original proposal docment for the watchface can be found at http://dft.ba/-pinepointproposal.

-The app displays the number of minutes left before the end of each school period, using an easy to read grid of 40 blocks, each representing one minute.
+The watcface displays the number of minutes left before the end of each school period, using an easy to read grid of 40 blocks, each representing one minute.

 At specified times the watch will vibrate to indicate the number of minutes remaining.

+#### Install

+You can install this watchface by clicking [this link][3] on the Android or iOS device that you have paired to your Pebble watch.

 #### Pictures